 C3: Set up zoning for a Continuous Access configuration

 See the A3: Set up zoning for a Continuous Access configuration section.

 C4: SAN switch port allocation

-Table 10 shows the port allocation of the first eight ports of the primary and target site for the two fabrics.
+The following image shows the port allocation of the first eight ports of the primary and target site for the two fabrics.